MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/05-OpenAI-Completions.md

     - It's important to have a human in the loop to review generated messages.
 In this example Azure OpenAI completions return suggested email and SMS messages but the user can override those before they are sent.
 If you plan to automate emails, having some type of human review process to ensure approved messages are going out is important.
 View AI as being a copilot, not an autopilot.
     - Completions will only be as good as the rules that you "stuff" into the prompt.
 Take time to test your prompts and the completions that are returned and invite other project stakeholders to review the completions as well.

+1. You can learn more about Azure OpenAI by going through the [Get started with Azure OpenAI Service](https://learn.microsoft.com/training/modules/get-started-openai/) training content.